 In South Florida, plan a visit to Schnebly Redland’s Winery & Brewery in Homestead.
 There are weekend tours of the gorgeous grounds, a truly eye-catching Grand Tasting Room overlooking a lush courtyard and natural coral waterfalls, plus they've recently opened an on-site eatery -- The Redlander Restaurant.
 Check out their events calendar for weekend wine soirees and live music.

 Another option is Bradenton’s Rosa Fiorelli Winery – run by owner Rosa and her husband, Antonio, who decided to give wine-making a try after noting similarities between Bradenton and their native land of Casteldaccia in Sicily.
 You can tour the vineyard and winery, sample eight or nine wines for free, or enjoy one of their regular Wine & Dine In The Vines events.

 One of Florida's newest wineries is located right in the heart of downtown Orlando.
-Business partners Jill Ramsier, a former food and beverage industry executive, and David Forrester, an environmental industry pioneer, have teamed up to create a winery with environmental sustainability in mind -- Quantum Leap Winery.
+Business partners Jill Ramsier - a former food and beverage industry executive - and David Forrester - an environmental industry pioneer - have teamed up to create a winery with environmental sustainability in mind -- Quantum Leap Winery.
 All of their wines come from top growing regions around the world, but are blended and packaged in Orlando to reduce their carbon footprint.
 Even though their shipping methods are new and innovative, their Barrel Room and Tasting Room are still dripping with old world romantic charm.
-Check out their calendar for special events or drop by for a tasting on the weekends.
+Check out their calendar for special events or drop by for a wine tasting on the weekends.